gritcli/grit/README.md

 A source is some remote system that hosts VCS repositories that can be cloned by Grit.

-Grit can be configured to consume any number of sources.
-Each source uses a specific [driver](#driver) to communicate with the remote system.
+Grit can be configured to consume from any number of sources.
+Each source uses a specific [source driver](#source-driver) to communicate with the remote system.

 Each source is identified by a unique name.
 There are several built-in sources: